Backcountry (film): Production

+Backcountry is loosely based on the true story of a hungry man-eating black bear that attacked Mark Jordan and Jacqueline Perry in the back country of Missinaibi Lake Provincial Park, North of Chapleau, Ontario in 2005, events for which Mark later received the Star of Courage award from Governor General Michaëlle Jean.

 Production took place from October through November 2013.
 The film was shot in Powassan, Ontario and Caddy Lake, Manitoba and was funded by Telefilm Canada and Northern Ontario Heritage Fund.

 Release

 The film premiered at the Toronto International Film Festival on September 8, 2014.

 Reception

 On review aggregator Rotten Tomatoes, Backcountry holds an approval rating of 92%, based on 50 reviews, and an average rating of 7/10.
 Its consensus reads, "Tense, well-acted, and at once atmospheric as well as brutally impactful, Backcountry marks a memorably assured debut from writer-director Adam MacDonald."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 5 critics, indicating "generally positive reviews".

+Although not a box office success, Backcountry has gone on to gain popularity via streaming and the internet.